The Beacon Academy: Campus

 The campus of the Beacon Academy measures 9 acre, located approximately 45 km south of Metro Manila.
 Heavily surrounded by greenery, it is situated on land donated by the Locsin family, the same land where the De La Salle University – Laguna Campus is situated on.
 It is also near the Ayala Westgrove Heights subdivision in Silang, Cavite, Laguna Technopark, and the Nuvali mixed-use residential development in Santa Rosa and Calamba, Laguna.

 The Beacon Academy has two two-storey buildings; the main building containing 11 state-of-the-art classrooms, including four laboratories, and the secondary building containing seven classrooms, including a music room and a visual arts studio, as well as an auditorium and a gallery.
 The Beacon Academy's facilities also include an eight-lane Olympic-size swimming pool, a basketball court, a football pitch, a fitness room, and a climbing wall.

 Faculty and students

 Branding itself as a "Filipino international school", the Beacon Academy community consists of mostly Filipinos.
 The school accepts foreign-based students and faculty, regardless of ethnic or religious background.
-An average class size is between 12 to 15 but not more than 20, as the school emphasizes its desire to cater more effectively to its students in an environment of personalized learning.
+An average class size is between 12 and 15 but not more than 20, as the school emphasizes its desire to cater more effectively to its students in an environment of personalized learning.
 Its faculty are secondary school teachers who have prior experience teaching in other secondary schools in the Philippines or abroad, some of whom also have experience teaching in colleges or universities.
 Its teachers regularly undergo extensive training programs to enhance their capabilities in effectively delivering the IB program to students.